canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 Voilà!
 That's easier to read.
 Do you have those two issues on your own tests?
 Remember, readability is one of the pillars of unit testing.

-For other tips on writing unit tests, you can check my takeaways from the book [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}).
+For other tips on writing unit tests, you can check my takeaways from the book [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}) and my post on [how to write fakes with Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).

 _Happy unit testing!_